 - Olives and olive oil

-According to a study conducted by Jeevam Health, 79% of people have symptoms even taking hypothyroidism and PCOS medications.
+According to a study conducted by Jeevam Health, 79% of people have symptoms even after taking hypothyroidism and PCOS medications.
 This means that conventional medicine alone is not enough.